wasabipesto/beehive/pages/software/index.md

 # My Software

 What software do I use regularly?
+These are the programs and apps I use, though of course my needs are going to be different from yours.

+This page is generated from my software notes in [Notion](https://wasabipesto.com/notion).
+It was last updated on ${new Date(FileAttachment('software.json').lastModified).toLocaleDateString('en-US', { month: 'long', day: 'numeric', year: 'numeric' })}.

 ```js
 const software = FileAttachment('software.json').json()